1Password/scim-examples/aws-ecsfargate-terraform/README.md

 To fix this, [copy the `scimsession` file](#11-copy-scimsession-file) again and stop the ECS task for your SCIM bridge.
 The ECS service will ensure that the task is restarted to reboot your SCIM bridge and apply the changes.

-#### If unable to access AWS Secrets Manager
+#### If you can't access AWS Secrets Manager

-The `aws_security_group.service` resource creates a security group that restricts outbound traffic from the Fargate task such that 1Password SCIM Bridge may only connect to the 1Password service over HTTPS on this port.
-If the VPC in which the Fargate task is deployed has not been configured to support DNS resolution through the Amazon DNS server, this security group will also restrict DNS resolution.
+Because the `aws_security_group.service` resource creates a security group that restricts outbound traffic from the Fargate task, 1Password SCIM Bridge may only connect to the 1Password service over HTTPS on this port.
+If the VPC where the Fargate task is deployed hasn't been configured to support DNS resolution through the Amazon DNS server, this security group will also restrict DNS resolution.

-*_*Example error:*
+**_Example error:_**

 > ```sh
 > ResourceInitializationError: unable to pull secrets or registry auth: execution resource retrieval failed: unable to retrieve secret from asm: service call has been retried 5 time(s): failed to fetch secret arn:aws:secretsmanager:us-east-1:…:secret:op-scim-bridge-sercretARN from secrets manager: RequestCanceled: request context canceled caused by: context deadline exceeded.
 Please check your task network configuration.
 > ```

-It is recommended to enable the Amazon DNS server for the VPC where your SCIM bridge is deployed.
-See [View and update DNS attributes for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating); select Enable for at least "DNS resolution" to resolve this.
+To resolve this issue, enable the Amazon DNS server for the VPC where your SCIM bridge is deployed.
+See Learn more in the [view and update DNS attributes for your VPC documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating).
+Select Enable for at least "DNS resolution" to resolve this.

 Alternatively, add an additional block to to the `aws_security_group.service` resource in `main.tf` to create a security group rule that enables DNS resolution.
 For example: